klevo/request-sink/README.md

-# request-sink
+# RequestSink

 Simple request forwarder that can be exposed publicly (through a tunnel) to forward requests to local apps under development.
+Why not just expose the other app in question instead?
+Well usually it's going to be something like a Rails app, running in development mode.
+You don't want to expose such codebase in development mode to public internet directly, due to the large attack surface and possible disclosure of sensitive information.

 ## Setup